Stretching five miles from Vickery Boulevard to Loop 820, Hemphill Street is the longest thoroughfare of the South Side. Seen along it:

 At the south end of Hemphill the Quartermaster Depot was built in 1942 as a distribution center for the military during World War II.
 Spurs of the Missouri, Kansas and Texas and the Santa Fe railroads were extended to the depot.
 The depot covers a square mile from James Avenue to the Katy track.
 It was the nation’s third-largest military supply center.

-A house (1925) at Broadus Street.
+A house (1925) at the corner of Broadus Street.
 I’ve always suspected that Captain Swabbie lives there.

 Tomorrow: Cowtown Yoostabe: Tycoons, Engineers, and Sisters of Charity